 - live in the Dorset Council area

-- have been asked to self-isolate by NHS Test and Trace either because you have tested positive for coronavirus or have recently been in close contact with someone who has
+- have been asked to self-isolate by NHS Test and Trace and have fully engaged with them

 - be employed or self-employed